ShimmyShaman/midge/README.md

 > ### _Disclaimer_
 > _This project is developed deeply and not broadly.
 I make it work on my computer so I can discover what can become of it.
-It won't probably won't work on a different setup_
+It won't probably won't work on a different setup (and sometimes doesn't work on my setup)._

 >* Have Ubuntu with XCB/XLIB (has to be installed seperately with Ubuntu-20).
 >* Ensure the Vulkan SDK has been installed.